YasithDesign/slasscom-qa-and-ba-curriculum/Product-Management/02-Digital-Product-Management.md

 ### Lecture/Lab description

-Description to lecture content (50 - 100 words)
+How to prepare and manage a backlog for a product including backlog ceremonies, prioritization methods

-* teaching point 1
+* What is a backlog
-* teaching point 2
+* Backlog refinement
-* teaching point 3
+* Backlog Prioritization Methods

 ---